 The structure of the DofE and the breadth of the Lancing co-curricular programme allow pupils to really tailor their own activities within the four sections of the award: Volunteering, Physical, Skills and the Expedition.

 For each section pupils can choose what they want to do, as long as it is suitable.
 DofE leaders at Lancing will give directions on what is suitable and can be used towards achieving the award.
-Details on what is involved at each level can be found here.

 Activities for each DofE section take a minimum of one hour a week over a set period of time, so they can be fitted in around academic study, hobbies and social lives for both day and boarding pupils.
 Development and regular progress must be shown.